How smoking affects your body

 Mouth and throat

-Smoking causes unattractive problems such as bad breath and stained teeth, and can also cause gum disease and damage your sense of taste.
+Smoking causes unattractive problems, such as bad breath and stained teeth, and can also cause gum disease, damage your sense of taste and can lead to oral thrush.

 The good news is that when you stop using tobacco, even after many years of use, you can greatly reduce your risk of developing head and neck cancer.
 Once you've been smokefree for 20 years, your risk of head and neck cancer is reduced to that of a non-smoker.